worldstar/MedSAM2-Labelme/README.md

 labelme  # just open gui
 ```

-Open your image, and click medsam2 button.
+Open your image, and click `Semi-automatic segmentation` button.
+Or using shortcut `Ctrl + M`
 You don't need to modify the AI model.
 Then a red dot will appear at the location you click on the window.